-It’s important when we deal with various things in our life to be able to relate various items that we encounter or we experience.
-So how are they related?
+It’s important when we deal with various things in our lives to be able to relate various items with each other that we encounter or experience.
+So, how are they related?
 How do we deal with information, basically?
-So let’s go through some of the types of relationships between items that are discussed in Buddhism.
-We’re going to find as we study more deeply that all of this is used very, very much in logic and debate.
+Let’s go through some of the types of relationships between items that are discussed in Buddhism.
+We’re going to find as we study more deeply that all of this is used very much in logic and debate.
 This is one of the major tools that we use for analysis.

 Let’s go through some terms here.